-Couple months ago, I’ve build an app and released it on the App Store.
+Couple months ago, I’ve built an app and released it on the App Store.
 Since published, I really wanted to see how it lives and understand how to make it grow.
 Ideally, I wanted to know if there is a product / market fit.
 In the article, I describe each steps and ideas that helped my app grow and what I learnt from it.

 I recently went for a Swift conference and UI automation testing was one of the subject.
 I already mentioned it with Appium in the past but I think it’s time to go back to it and explain why today I still prefer using Apple’s testing framework instead.